-The Office of Disability Services will make a determination regarding the request and notify the appropriate parties.
+A student requesting an accommodation regarding an investigation/ adjudication process through the OIE must follow the appropriate process for requesting an accommodation through the Office of Disability Services (located in Jennison Hall).
+The Office of Disability Services will make a determination regarding the request and notify the OIE.
 Reasonable accommodations depend upon the nature and degree of severity of the documented disability.
-While the ADA requires that priority consideration be given to the specific methods requested by the student, it does not imply that a particular accommodation must be granted if it is deemed not reasonable and other suitable techniques are available.
-For more information regarding options for assistance, regarding both immediate and ongoing concerns, please see Appendices A and B.
+While the specific methods requested by the student will be considered as part of the interactive process, there is no guarantee that a particular accommodation will be granted if it is deemed not reasonable or if other reasonable accommodations are available.